FlowForwarding/LINC-Switch/README.md

     # ./configure
     # make && make install

-On other Linux systems you need to install the counterparts of above package.
+On other Linux systems you need to install the counterparts of aforementioned packages.

 When your environment is set up you are ready to build and run LINC.